Wisconsin Sales Tax

 To collect and pay sales tax in the state of Wisconsin, you must first register with the state.
 The process of registering can be done directly on the Department of Revenue website.

 The application requires all pertinent business information.
 There are separate tax permits depending on the circumstances under which you will be collecting sales tax.
 For in-state sellers, you’ll want a Seller’s Permit, whereas if you are out of state, the Use Tax Certificate will be needed.
 All permits require a $20 application fee and will be used for application to all cities and municipalities within the state.

-You will pay Wisconsin sales and use tax by:
+You will pay Wisconsin sales and use tax based on the following criteria:

 - For Those in State – Sales tax collection in Wisconsin is determined by destination.
 Because of this, in-state sellers must use a calculator to determine the local tax rate the same as would out of state sellers.
 So if you make a sale to someone in Kenosha, even if your location is elsewhere in the state, the sales tax rate charged will be 5.5%, even if your local rate is 5.0%.